jbush001/NyuziProcessor/tests/cosimulation/README.md

 The Verilog testbench copies all dirty L2 cache lines back to memory at the end of simulation so the test script can compare them.
-This is necesssary because the random test program does not explicitly flush them and The C model does not emulate the caches.
+This is necesssary because the random test program does not flush them and The C model does not emulate the caches.

 _Currently, the testbench does not support a thread reading from a cache line that another is writing to.
 The emulator does not model the